jcasbin/casbin-spring-boot-starter/README.md

   #CasbinWatcher notification mode, defaults to use Redis for notification synchronization, temporarily only supports Redis
   #After opening Watcher, you need to manually add spring-boot-starter-data-redis dependency.
   watcherType: redis
+  exception:
+    ...
+See Schedule A for exception settings.
 ```
 4. The simplest configuration
 - Do not use other add-on configurations